Pegasus Awards FAQ

 present the awards at the banquet on Saturday night.
 We have less than 12

-hours to determine the award winners, and get the information to the engraver
+hours to determine the award winners, get the information to the engraver, pick up the Awards, and prepare the presentation.

 In 2004 we received over 250 ballots.
 With 6 categories, and 5 Nominees per category, that's 7,500 discrete points of data that have to be entered and tabulated.

-About half of the 2004 ballots came in through email, but the email cutoff date was the same as at-con voting- so we were still receiving ballots right up to the last minute.
+About half of the 2004 ballots came in through the online ballot, but the email cutoff date was the same as at-con voting- so we were still receiving ballots right up to the last minute.

 We tabulated about 150 ballots after the Pegasus Nominees Concert on Friday night.
 That's 4,500 discrete bits of data that had to be input into the software.
 We worked all night.